Tabla: Construction and features

-The baya tabla is a bit bigger and deep kettledrum shaped, about 20 centimetres (~8 in) in diameter and 25 centimetres (~10 in) in height.
+The baya tabla is a bit bigger and kettledrum-shaped, about 20 centimetres (~8 in) in diameter and 25 centimetres (~10 in) in height.
 It played with the non-dominant hand, is called bāyāñ (literally "left") duggī or dhāmā (correctly called "dagga"), has a much deeper bass tone, much like its distant cousin, the kettle drum.
 The bāyāñs can be found to be made up of many different types of materials.
 Brass is the most common, copper is more expensive, but generally held to be the best, while aluminum and steel are often found in inexpensive models.
 Sometimes wood is used, especially in old bāyāñs from the Punjab.
 Clay is also used, although not favored for durability; these are generally found in the North-East region of Bengal.
 The baya construction and tuning is about a fifth to an octave below that of the daya drum.
-The musician uses his hand's heel pressure to change the pitch and tone colour of each drum during a performance.
+The musician uses their hand's heel pressure to change the pitch and tone colour of each drum during a performance.

 The head of each drum has a central area of "tuning paste" called the syahi (lit. "ink"; a.k.a. shāī or gāb).
 Syahi is common in many drums of Indian origin.
 This method allows these drums to produce harmonic overtones and is responsible for their unique sound.
 Syahi is constructed using multiple layers of a paste made from starch (rice or wheat) mixed with a black powder of various origins.
-The precise construction and shaping of this area is responsible for modification of the drum's natural overtones, resulting in the clarity of pitch (see inharmonicity) and variety of tonal possibilities unique to this instrument which has a bell-like sound.
+The precise construction and shaping of this area is responsible for the modification of the drum's natural overtones, resulting in the clarity of pitch (see inharmonicity) and variety of tonal possibilities unique to this instrument which has a bell-like sound.
 The skill required for the proper construction of this area is highly refined and is the main differentiating factor in the quality of a particular instrument.
-The earliest discussion of these paste-patches are found in the Hindu text Natyashastra.
+The earliest discussion of these paste-patches is found in the Hindu text Natyashastra.